vahidkianfar/RomanNumeralConverter-with-UnitTest/README.md

+There are two Classes:

+1.TenBaseToRoman: "Convert Integer input to Roman numeral" 2.Conversion: "Convert Roman numeral to Integer"

-There are Four different Methods:
+There are four Methods:

 1. RomanNumeralValidation : "Using RegEx to check validity of the input".
 2. ExtractValue : "Extract value of the each Roman Characters from a Dictionary and return the calculated number.